-Any teacher, administrator, Board member, parent, student or other person may report a violation of student disciplinary rules school staff member or administrator.
-The employee will then make an investigation of the charges as deemed appropriate and will institute appropriate proceedings.
+Any parent, student or other person may report a violation of student disciplinary rules to a school staff member or administrator.
+The employee will then report this to an administrator who will then make an investigation of the charges as deemed appropriate and will institute appropriate proceedings.